Skip to main content

 Outline Qualifications and Skills for IAM Engineers

 • Educational Background: A bachelor’s degree in computer science, information technology, or a related field is typically required.
-Advanced degrees or certifications can significantly improve job prospects, as numerous entities are placing greater importance on formal education.
+Advanced degrees or can significantly improve job prospects, as numerous entities are placing greater importance on formal education.

 • Technical Skills: Proficiency in IAM tools and technologies, such as Okta and Microsoft Azure AD, is essential.
 Familiarity with programming languages and scripting, alongside a solid understanding of security frameworks, is also critical.